image credit: Rawpixel.com/shutterstock.com

 There is more to b2b marketing than driving someone to a sale; and the flywheel understands the significance of nurturing customers and gaining referrals.
 The old marketing funnel became more outdated as marketers realized that it was neglecting key stages in the customer lifecycle.
 In 2019, the way to reach customers at each step of their journey is through attracting, engaging, and delighting.

 You start by building awareness in the Attract stage, which can be done through consistent blogging and sharing content.
 Then, you begin tackling the conversion process in the Engage stage.
 You may want to try communicating with leads through social media messaging, emails, or a live chat feature if your company has one.
 Use calls-to-action, forms, and downloadable offers to gain contact information.
-Lastly, nurture leads in the Delight state by responding to their challenges or concerns and offering them enough value.
+Lastly, nurture leads in the Delight stage by responding to their challenges or concerns and offering them enough value.

 In 2019, the cost to retain customers isn’t as expensive as you think